 I wasn’t expecting much of Bryce Canyon, but it blew me away.
-One day in Bryce Canyon National Park is a perfect amount of time to hike Wall Street and the Navajo Loop and see all the best viewpoints.
+One day in Bryce Canyon National Park is a perfect amount of time to see the best of what this incredible national park has to offer.

 Wide shot of Bryce Canyon with Thor's Hammer in the middle